Somerset studio now open

 • Controlled sparring — footwork and focus over force

-• Practical self-defense built into every rotation
+• Practical self-defense built into every class

 • A clear belt-rank path toward black belt